nxltm/rotv/README.md

 But abandoned on death's door after failing to save his parents, he encounters an ancient, sentient gem that not only heals him, and grants him supernatural abilities.

-With this newfound power and determination, he sets out on the univeZaia (age unknown going under 18): An impulsive yet prodigious royal mercenary, forced to abandon her empire after a catastrophic Void attack left her father and brother missing.
+With this newfound power and determination, he sets out on universe's most dangerous quest and encountering ever-stronger foes along the way, all just to redeem his lost family from the evil force that stole them away.

 ### Diana Ennia